Bang Tango: Psycho Café (1989–1990)

-Dancin' On Coals (1991–1992)
+Dancin' on Coals (1991–1992)

 Their second album, the John Jansen-produced Dancin' on Coals (1991), failed to match the success of their debut.
 A music video was shot for the single "Untied and True" and the album peaked on the Billboard Top 200 at number 113.
 The band then released a second live EP, Ain't No Jive...Live! in 1992.

 Love After Death (1993–1995)

-In 1993, after Dancin' On Coals proved to be not the success MCA had hoped for, the band's label still honored Bang Tango's record contract with a third LP.
-Hoping to recapture the success of their first album, the band decided to re-team with Psycho Cafe producer Howard Benson for Love After Death.
+In 1993, after Dancin' on Coals proved to be not the success MCA had hoped for, the band's label still honored Bang Tango's record contract with a third LP.
+Hoping to recapture the success of their first album, the band decided to re-team with Psycho Café producer Howard Benson for Love After Death.
 The album ended up being shelved by MCA, due to the label feeling a return would not be possible with how much was already invested monetarily for the recording.
 After recording was complete, guitarist Kyle Stevens made the decision to leave the band.
 The album saw a release in the UK and Japan through the Music For Nations label.
 Though to this day the band still perform songs from this album during their live set, Love After Death has yet to see a release in the U.S.